Polymyxin: Biosynthesis

 The polymyxins are produced by nonribosomal peptide synthetase systems in Gram-positive bacteria such as Paenibacillus polymyxa.
 Like other NRPs, polymyxins are assembled by synthetases with multiple modules, each containing a set of enzyme domains that sequentially operate on the growing chain by adding the next residue and extending the chain through peptide-bond formation and condensation reactions.
 The final steps involve a thioesterase domain at the C-terminal of the last module to cyclize the molecule and liberate the chain from the enzyme.

 Research

 Polymyxins are used to neutralize or absorb LPS contaminants in samples, for example in immunological experiments.
 Minimization of LPS contamination can be important because LPS can evoke strong reactions from immune cells, distorting experimental results.

 By increasing permeability of the bacterial membrane system, polymyxin is also used in clinical work to increase the release of secreted toxins, such as Shiga toxin, from Escherichia coli.

 The global problem of advancing antimicrobial resistance has led to a renewed interest in their use.

+Compound mixtures in Polymyxin B drug

+In formulations for the commercial pharmaceutical Polymyxin drug, the principal Polymyxins are B1 and B2, amounting to 75% and 15% of the final mixture, respectively.
+Polymyxin B1, in turn, comprises several isomers, like isoleucine-polymyxin B1 and B1-1.
+The major impediment in the purification and isolation of one isomer is due to the minimal structural differences between Polymyxin B1 and B2, differing only in one carbon at the 6th position of the fatty acyl side chain linked to the D-Phenylalanine of the structure.
+Polymyxin B1 contains 6-methyl octanoic acid, while Polymyxin B2 contains 6-methyl heptanoic acid.
+Similarly, Polymyxins B3 and B4 also differ at this position, with B3 containing octanoic acid and B4 featuring heptanoic acid.